-B. Management's role in assessing and managing climate-related risks and opportunities
+B. Management's opportunities

 The Chief Financial Officer (CFO) is assigned with roles and responsibilities for various matters related to executing investments and raising capital for the establishment and implementation of climate change strategies of NAVER.
 The Chief Executive Officer (CEO) takes the lead in identifying business items that are related to environmental sustainability within the area of commerce to call for the transition to a low carbon economy and to expand green business opportunities.